floratos-lab/pbqdi.service/README.md

 ## The output contains:
 1. tumor type
-1. sample names
-1. class assignments
+1. class assignments (map from sample names to subtype ID's)
 1. result package as a zipped package

 ### This zipped package includes the following entries: